What is Verification?

 Is there a deadline for completing Verification?

-We will send periodic notices and reminders to students selected for verification and typically ask for a response in two weeks.
+Periodic notices and reminders will be communicated to students selected for verification via mail, email and/or phone and typically ask for a response in two weeks.
 However, we will work with students to complete this process up to the federal deadlines.

 Important Tips for Completing the Verification Process